AldowadSimanjuntak/Project-Oracle-Cloud-MLOps-using-Linear-Regression/README.md

 ## Acknowledgments:
 We would like to thank Oracle Cloud Infrastructure for providing the platform and tools necessary for this research project and Ministry of Communication and Information Technology  Indonesia for the Scholarship Program.

-For further inquiries or collaboration, feel free to contact me
+### For further inquiries or collaboration, feel free to contact me or you can open issues.
+Thak You